 Some folks, especially those in Pennsylvania, call sunny side up eggs, and over easy eggs, below, “dippy eggs,” referring to how easy it is to dip your bread into the runny yolk.
 As far as I know, this is of Pennsylvania Dutch, or Amish origin.

 In eggs over easy, which are sometimes called over lightly (or over light) the white is allowed to set on one side and just barely set on the other.
 The runny white camp are those who think that an over easy egg should have its white partially unset.
-This means, that, too them, an over easy egg is fundamentally different, in terms of doneness, from a sunny side up egg.
+This means, that, too them, an over easy egg is fundamentally different, in terms of doneness, from a sunny side up egg, as I discussed above.
 These people, then, should they want a perfectly runny yolk with perfectly set whites, would order sunny side up eggs; and if they wanted a runny yolk with a little runny white, they’d order over easy.

 Personally, I think that there is no place for runny whites in a fried egg and an over easy egg is an egg that has been cooked until the white sets on one side and the yolk has become warm and begun to cook (there is a difference between a raw yolk and a runny cooked yolk), and then it is flipped just long enough to set the white but keep the yolk runny, about 30 seconds.
 So, essentially, the degree of doneness of a sunny side up egg and an over easy egg is the same, they just look different because the yolk is starting to film over and it doesn’t look so pretty any more.